MahaAhmedtaha95/bookstore/README.md

 # starting the project
-  npm install,
-  npm run dev
+to start the project after cloning the rep you ned to install node modules using npm install command , then to start the app use npm run dev